Retrofit: Domestic buildings

 At a Parliamentary event in June 2014, this broad coalition published a joint report setting out these three asks and summarising the economic benefits of energy efficiency retrofit.
 Download the joint report.

-We are keen to ensure that there are sufficiently strong incentives for businesses and households to take up energy efficiency measures (including via the Green Deal), and to create a compelling market opportunity for industry.
+UK-GBC are keen to ensure that there are sufficiently strong incentives for businesses and households to take up energy efficiency measures, and to create a compelling market opportunity for industry.
 Our Retrofit Incentives report outlines proposals for the three most promising options - variable stamp duty, variable council tax and an energy efficiency feed-in-tariff.

 Energy Company Obligation (ECO)

 The Energy Company Obligation (ECO) policy sets targets for the major energy suppliers to deliver energy saving measures to households.
 The delivery of ECO is funded by the energy suppliers via levies on household energy bills.
 The targets are split between delivering bill savings to low income households and making carbon savings through cost effective measures.
-ECO subsidies was originally intended to be combined with Green Deal finance to fund more expensive measures, but in practice this blending of finance has been largely unsuccessful.
+The current ECO scheme is due to finish in March 2017.
 Find out more about ECO here.

 Minimum Energy Performance Standards (Private Rented Sector)